owntracks/recorder/doc/HOOKS.md

 If the user-defined `otr_revgeo()` function exists in the Lua script, it is invoked by the Recorder to obtain reverse-geo data on a publish.
 (Unless Recorder was launched with `--norevgeo` in which case no such information is gathered at all.)

 `otr_revgeo()` overrides the built-in Google reverse-geo lookups.
-So, to clarify, if this function is defined, Google lookups will not be attempted.
+So, to clarify, if this function is defined, none of the default reverse-geo lookups will be attempted.

 The function is invoked with _topic_, _user_, _device_, _lat_, and _lon_, and it should return a table with at least `cc` and `addr` populated.
 Any other elements in the table are added and passed on to, say, the Websocket interface.
 If the element `_rec` is defined in the table and its value is _true_, the data will be merged into the payload stored in the REC file.